KatherineMichel/digital-commonplace/README.md

 https://twitter.com/an_open_mind/status/1314541192458260482

-Makers
-https://twitter.com/swyx/status/1405124789056901121 | swyx on Twitter: "Check out this list for an upgrade to your timeline 👇 I consider it an honor of a lifetime to be on it and aim to stay that way🙇‍♂️ Pieter was a huge part of why I decided to switch careers into webdev in the first place" / Twitter https://twitter.com/i/lists/1368738285263159296 | @levelsio/Build in public / Twitter https://www.petecodes.io/how-much-it-costs-to-run-my-businesses-may-2021/ | How much it costs to run my businesses (May 2021)

 pyweek
 https://twitter.com/webology/status/1408052573454704640 | ✨ Jeff Triplett ✨ on Twitter: "👾 Assuming there is a @pyweek this September, I think I can actually take a week and build something this fall.
 Kind of excited about that possibility." / Twitter